FudgeRK/MyfansDownloader/README.md

 ♦️ reqiure FFmpeg</br></br>

 <h2>How to use</h2>
-🚩 Export all post id to .txt
+🚩 Export all post id to .txt or choose only free post

 🚩 After that use myfans_dl download all file (require .txt file) or single file (require post id)